 ![]() |

-Buddhist Temple getting a fresh new exterior.
+Buddhist Temple is getting a fresh new exterior.

 Next to the Thai Massage in Nakhon Sri Thammarat